HL7/crmi-ig/input/pages/artifact-repository-service.md

 The PublishableArtifactRepository capability statement expresses additional functionality that **SHOULD** be provided in support of providing published FHIR artifacts including additional searching and packaging capabilities.

 The [CRMIPublishableArtifactRepository](CapabilityStatement-crmi-publishable-artifact-repository.html) capability statement captures these requirements formally, while the following sections provide a narrative description of them.

+Note that the publishable artifact repository defined here supports only the knowledge artifacts that are the primary focus of this implementation guide:

+* ActivityDefinition
+* Library
+* Measure
+* PlanDefinition
+* Questionnaire

+Repository support for other types of artifacts **SHALL** follow the same pattern established for these artifacts.

 #### Artifacts